Is a PCI fee just another junk credit card processing fee, or is it a legitimate charge? Actually, it’s both.

 Since there are no requirements on when or how processors provide support for PCI compliance, different processors hand it differently.
 They also charge for PCI in different ways, as follows:

 The Processor Charges a PCI Compliance Fee and Provides Compliance Support

 A PCI fee is legitimate and even beneficial to a business if the processor provides compliance support and the fee charged for the support is reasonable.

 Navigating PCI compliance is confusing and time consuming — especially for e-commerce businesses.
 In light of this, many processors provide support to help businesses navigate the perils of PCI compliance such as self-assessment questionnaires and quarterly network vulnerability scans.

-If the PCI fee charged for such support is reasonable, it is often less than a business person would pay if she were to navigate PCI on her own.
+If the PCI fee charged for such support is reasonable, it is often less than a business person would pay if they were to navigate PCI on their own.

 For example, a legitimate PCI fee would be something in the area of $70-$120 a year, or about $6-$10 a month for compliance support involving scans and assistance completing compliance questionnaires.
 The PCI fee may be greater or less depending on the level of support the processor provides.